Leycester Creek railway bridge

-The Leycester Creek railway bridge is a heritage-listed railway bridge and viaduct that carries the mostly-closed Murwillumbah railway line across Leycester Creek and Pine and Union Streets in Lismore, in the City of Lismore local government area of New South Wales, Australia.
-The bridge is owned by RailCorp, an agency of the Government of New South Wales and was added to the New South Wales State Heritage Register on 2 April 1999.
+Leycester Creek railway bridge is a heritage-listed railway bridge that carries the closed Murwillumbah railway line across Leycester Creek in Lismore, in the City of Lismore local government area of New South Wales, Australia.
+The bridge is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales and was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The bridge was built by contractors Crosbie, Marquand and Co.
 The contract included both the Leycester Creek and Wilson's Creek bridges, the contractors accepting A£20,708 to build the two bridges, later increased to A£22,110.
 Construction suffered various delays, such as damaged and broken iron cylinders, but was finally completed in October 1892.
 It was claimed at the bridge's completion that it was the first steel bridge in the country.
 The railway over the bridge opened in May 1894.

 The bridge has been disused since the closure of the Murwillumbah railway line in 2004.